guildai/guildai/guild/tests/resource-flags.md

     Resolving infile
     --file:foo.txt bar.txt

+However, this does effect the resource resolution. `foo.txt` is still used as the resolved source.

+    >>> run("guild ls -n")
+    foo.txt
+    guild.yml

-In this case the resource and source names are still defined according to the Guild file config and not the flag assignment.
+Resource and source names are still defined according to the Guild file config and not the flag assignment.

     >>> run("guild select --attr deps")
     infile: